 March 2, 2010

-Each month that goes I realize that little by little life improves.
-To a great extent, it's two steps forward and one step back, and I'll find myself in the absolute pits, but then the next day be embracing life and feeling hopeful about tomorrow.
+goes I realize that little by little life improves.
+To a great extent, it's two

 I've met some fabulous women along this journey, both fellow widows (young like me) and divorcees.Our issues are so different, yet so much the same and we can each find the other's situations so comforting in weird ways.
 This journey is so unpredictable, so unplanned, and sometimes it is quite difficult to get used to the changes every day.
 One day the plan for tomorrow is to do "x" and the next day, without warning it becomes "y".
 This used to drive me absolutely insane, but is something we're learning how to content with now.
 And talking about this with people who have been through this journey in one way or another sure helps us feel a little less crazy sometimes.